 Before the start of the contest the CD (Contest Director), or his representative must be satisfied that all models being flown are fitted with an approved height limiting switch.
-The switch must be set to cut all power to the electric drive motor so that the model aircraft completes its launch phase at an indicated pressure altitude above launch level of 200 meters, or after 30 seconds of motor run time (40 seconds in the case of 2M models), whichever occurs first.
+The switch must be set to cut all power to the electric drive motor so that the model aircraft completes its launch phase at an indicated pressure altitude above launch level of 200 meters, or after 30 seconds of motor run time, whichever occurs first.